ezra-en/savemypi/README.md

 # savemypi

-Save your Hey Pi conversation history for safekeeping.
+Save your Hey Pi AI conversation history for safekeeping.

 ## To install dependencies: